Science of Influence

 Some points to note:

-3. Authority: People will tend to obey authority figures, even if they are asked to perform acts which they may not completely agree.
-When a boss gives an opinion, we all tend to agree.
+People will tend to follow people who are credible, even if they are asked to perform acts which they may not completely agree.
+The credibility may come from their position, their title/designation, their degrees, their experience and even from the way they behave.
+When your boss gives an opinion, you all tend to agree.
 Including your title and credentials in important communication (email signature) can influence the other party to give you a hearing.
 Points to note:

 - It’s important to signal to others what makes you a credible knowledgeable authority before making the influence attempt.